 Emeer Punchenbaug (Emil Sandbag)

-A drunken middle-aged man who pops up time and again around Labyrinth City, and a witness in Espella's trial.
+A drunken middle-aged man who pops up time and again around Labyrinthia, and a witness in Espella's trial.
 Three months ago, he was also one of the people to find the alchemist Newton Belduke's body, and innocently took a bottle of deadly poison from the scene.
-When Layton was apparently turned to gold there in the present, he stole Layton's arm, sold it, and self-styled himself as "Emeer Punchenbaug the Third" before being called to testify in Maya's trial.
+When Layton was apparently turned to gold there in the present, he stole Layton's arm, sold it, and self-styled himself as "Emeer Punchenbaug the First" before being called to testify in Maya's trial.